Lexa Roséan: Career

 In 1982 Roséan began her education as a witch, initially working as a solitary, then joined the Minoan Sisterhood study group, where she was initiated by Lady Rhea and Lady Miw.
 She was the Priestess for the Minoan Sisterhood training circle from 1982 to 2000.
 During those years, in addition to giving astrological and psychic readings, she also taught astrology, Tarot, Kabbalah, Wicca, astral projection, and spellcraft, and served as the official coven oracle.
 In an interview on Fox 5 with Alan Colmes in the Strategy Room in 2009, asked for her religious background, Roséan winkingly uses the term "JeWitch" and refers to herself as a Magickal Consultant.

 She has been the subject of numerous articles in publications including The New York Times, Newsday, USA Today, Voice of Russia and Marie Claire (Chinese edition), as well as a featured guest on television programs, including CNN, 20/20 The Joan Rivers Show, MTV, Food Network, and Fox News.
 Kate Walter, writing for The Village Voice, described Roséan as "a cross between a psychic and a shrink".

-In 2015, Roséan completed her master's in Psychoanalysis at the New York Graduate School of Psychoanalysis (NYGSP).
+In 2015, Roséan completed her master's degree in Psychoanalysis at the New York Graduate School of Psychoanalysis (NYGSP).
 The title of her thesis, delivered in December 2014, is Dancing with the Locos: A Comparative Study of Argentine Tango and Psychoanalysis.
-She is currently an advanced certificate candidate at the psychoanalytic institute CMPS in New York City and associate editor of The Analyst, the newsletter of the Society of Modern Psychoanalysis.
+In 2022, she completed her certificate candidacy at the psychoanalytic institute CMPS in New York City.
+She was an associate editor of The Analyst, the newsletter of the Society of Modern Psychoanalysis from 2017 to 2020.